-Steeped in England’s rich naval and maritime history, this stimulating 100km route links the biggest city on the trail to one of the most elegant old ports on the route via a wild and exposed stretch of sparsely populated coastline.
-Expect to encounter all manner of heroes and villains along the way and learn how the atmospheric old ports of Devon and Cornwall shaped our island’s history.
+Steeped in England’s rich naval and maritime history, this stimulating 100km route links the biggest city on the trail to one of the most elegant old ports on the route, via a wild and exposed stretch of coastline.
+Along the way, learn how the historic ports of Devon and Cornwall shaped our island’s history.

 History / Coastal

 By Water / Rolling Countryside / City